AdobeDocs/indesign-api-docs/SampleScripts/ExtendScript/balanceRaggedLines/README.md

 # Balance Ragged Lines Capability

 This directory contains a script for managing ragged line balancing in Adobe InDesign documents using ExtendScript.
-The script is designed to work with InDesign versions 16.0.1 through 20.2.0.
+The script is designed to work with InDesign versions 16.0.1 and above.

 ## Directory Contents